phucnguyenhoank/BasicAISearchingAlgorithm/README.md

-Certainly!
-Here’s the README file with improved readability (without changing the content):

----

 **Implementation of Searching Algorithms in the book named 'Nhập môn trí tuệ nhân tạo - Từ Minh Phương - Học viện Công nghệ Bưu chính Viễn thông'**

----

 ### PROJECT STRUCTURE

 To test an algorithm, we need to have a **ProblemMap** and a **SearchingSolution**.
 A **ProblemMap** can use many types of **SearchingSolution**.

----

 #### ProblemMap